-Then, characterizations of organ shape dynamics are performed with use of: surface intrinsic properties derived from local curvature changes to capture tangential surface deformations; surface mesh distortion highlighting sharp geometric variations; and also mesh elongations to capture the longitudinal and transverse shape variations.
-A new geometric feature is also proposed, to detect non-salient motion patterns from geodesic shortest length paths for mapping a shape to a sphere.
+In this paper, we have employed diffeomorphic statistical shape tools to evaluate organ surface dynamics.
+We show the strength of the approach by characterizing 3D MRI observations of bladder under strain conditions.
+Starting from sets of high resolution reconstructed temporal bladder volumes, we have first employed the large deformation diffeomorphic metric mapping (LDDMM) framework to encode the organ's large deformations with a reduced number of significant surface points while covering properties in shape geometry.
+A dynamical quadrilateral mesh for the organ surface is then established to address the need for preserving neighborhood structures when computing geometric descriptors, that are classically used in biomechanics, such as mesh elongations and distortions.
+Then, characterizations of organ shape dynamics are performed by computing mean curvature changes.
+Moreover, a new geometric feature is also proposed.
+It allows detecting salient motion patterns from geodesic shortest length paths for mapping a shape to a sphere.
 It satisfies the "invariance" conditions of Kendall's shape space~\cite{kendall1984shape}, by filtering out location, size and rotation.
-This feature may capture surface variation, with no need to compute Riemann's tensor.
-Computing tensors not only incurs high computational costs but also impacts numerical stability~\cite{nava2019geodesic}.
-Results demonstrate that the proposed feature is numerically stable and robust face to motion repeatability for long reconstructed shape trajectories.
+This feature may capture local surface variations, with no need to compute Riemann's tensor.
+This last point is an interesting advantage as computing tensors not only incurs high computational costs but also impacts numerical stability~\cite{nava2019geodesic}.
+Results demonstrate that the proposed feature, possessing a high repeatability score of measures throughout cyclic shape trajectories, is much more numerically stable.

-Since we are interested in comparing shapes in terms of their geometry rather than their size, we performed shape comparisons in a common \textit{shape space}.
-Motion patterns derived from the different feature vectors were projected to the unit sphere $\mathcal{S}^2$ (point-to-point anatomical correspondences between these geometric features are established across subjects), in order to compute intercorrelations between individuals' motion patterns with the help of the Laplace–Beltrami Operator (LBO) eigenfunctions for spherical mapping~\cite{lefevre2015spherical, bohi2019global}.
+Since we are interested in comparing organ shapes in terms of their geometry rather than their size, we performed all comparisons in a common \textit{shape space}.
+Indeed, motion patterns derived from the different feature vectors were projected onto the unit sphere $\mathbb{S}^2$ (point-to-point anatomical correspondences between these geometric features were established across subjects).